-Call 863-834-9535 to verify your phone number with a customer service representative or go online to LakelandElectric.com/Customers.
-Click on "My Account" to login and access your account information.
+Call 863-834-9535 to verify your phone number with a customer service representative or go online to LakelandElectric.com/MyAccount.

-Update your 3-Day Emergency Kit (Please refer to the checklist on page 9).
+Update your 7-Day Emergency Kit (Please refer to the checklist on page 9).

 Determine safe evacuation routes.

 Identify where the closest shelter is, especially if you require special medical or pet-friendly accommodations.